Geotab/sdk/src/hardware/addon-protocols/can.md

 title: Add-On Protocol - CAN
 ---

 External devices can communicate with the Geotab GO device through the revised Third-Party Data CAN protocol.
 The hardware interface will be the [IOX-CAN](https://www.geotab.com/documentation/iox-can/).
-Two-way communication is supported, allowing messages to be produced by the IOX device through a MyGeotab API call.
+Two-way communication is supported, allowing a MyGeotab API call to produce messages from the IOX device on the connected CAN network.

 No initial handshake is required to communicate through the IOX-CAN.
 The GO device will start processing third-party data if it is in the correct format.
 Once processed, the third-party data will be saved and sent to MyGeotab as Status Data.